|

 mount a conventional scope over the action and get rid of the forward

-mounted pistol scope.
+mounted pistol scope (the so-called "scout rifle" configuration).
 You can't use a scope with a strait bolt

 handle, so I bought a offset bolt